 There are certain things you hope never happen in your home.
-They are everyday things, really.
-When it happens to someone else, you just can’t look away.
-In honor of Halloween, here are some of our top house horrors you might enjoy the thrill of hearing about, but you NEVER want to experience for yourself.
+They can be everyday things.
+When they happen to someone else, you just can’t look away.
+In honor of Halloween, here are some of the top house horrors you might enjoy the thrill of hearing about, but you NEVER want to experience for yourself.
 They’ll guarantee a slight chill up your spine.

 Mold can remain hidden and undetected for some time in a structure.
 Whether it was a result of flooding, a leak, or something else, mold can be lethal!
 The appearance of mold gives us the heebie jeebies.
-But some of our friends and family have become severely ill for reasons they did not understand at first, but later it proved to be because of mold.
-The average person can have an allergic reaction to mold with symptoms like sneezing, coughing, rash, and runny nose.
+But some of our friends and family have become severely ill for reasons they did not understand at first, only later to find out it was because of mold.
+The average person can have a reaction to mold with symptoms like sneezing, coughing, rash, and a runny nose.
 But some people experience flu-like symptoms for several days after exposure to mold.
 Best advice: Don’t put up with mold!

 The same couple that experienced the bad sump pump and flooded basement also discovered there wasn’t any caulking around the windows of their new home.
 The purpose of caulking is to keep out moisture.
 This bad news meant having to tear down walls and tear out windows and flooring.
 And you can imagine what they found behind all of them– lots of mold!

-There a simple ways to prevent termites in your house.
-One, keep firewood, lumber, or paper away from crawl spaces and the foundation.
-Also, you can eliminate excess moisture with good seals around your entry points, repairing any leaks, and keeping downspouts, gutters, and vents as clear as possible.
+There are simple ways to prevent termites in a house.
+One, keep firewood, lumber, and paper away from crawl spaces and the foundation.
+Also, prevent excess moisture with good seals around your entry points, repairing any leaks, and keeping downspouts, gutters, and vents as clear as possible.
 High humidity levels are the right breeding conditions for termites.

 We’ve probably all made significant changes to a house after moving in.
 According to a report last year, more people are renovating their homes than in the last 10 years.
 Bathrooms and kitchens are a common area to update.
 But you may want to make changes throughout the house– and quickly– if all the walls are painted black or covered with carpet.
 We’ve seriously seen it before.
-Great interior design can create an enjoyable experience for a home; therefore weird –or just plain bad– design choices can be unbearable.
+Great interior design has a direct impact on the experience of a home; therefore weird –or just plain bad– design choices can be unbearable.

 Crazy Foreclosure Behavior

 What about when a home’s interior is blatantly destroyed by a previous owner?
 This often happens with foreclosures.
-Still, we would all be shocked to enter a home where all the doors and windows are taken off their hinges.
+Still, we’d all be shocked to enter a home where all the doors and windows are taken off their hinges.
 It makes for an awkward-looking house.
 Some people put graffiti on the walls, giving us a little too much insight into their thoughts.
-You might find this article interesting about real stories of insane ways people destroyed their homes because of foreclosure.
+You might find this article interesting about real stories of the wild ways people destroyed their homes because of foreclosure.

 However, if you choose to build a home with P.L.
 Lyons Architectural Builders, it’s our highest aim that your experience with your home is as wonderful as possible.
 We want all our owners to avoid these horrors.
 We want to hear exactly what you’re looking for.
 We want you to understand all the elements of your home so that you feel equipped, secure, and happy as a homeowner.